Facebook's Zuckerberg contrite ahead of grilling in Congress

 Nelson said lawmakers would be looking at other social media sites in determining any new regulations.

-Facebook "happens to be the point of the spear, but all these other app sites that get your personal data, that's another way of us losing our privacy," the Florida senator added.
+Facebook "happens to be the point of the spear, but all these other app sites that get your personal data, that's another way of us losing our privacy," Nelson said.

 Facebook has taken a series of proactive steps to make up for massive lapses in protecting user data, as lawmakers signaled they intend to get tough on privacy.

-Last week, the company announced new privacy tools for user newsfeeds, and said it would notify the 87 million users affected by the data hijacking scandal, amid probes underway on both sides of the Atlantic.
+Last week, the company announced new privacy tools to be in place in user news feeds on Monday, and said it would notify the 87 million users affected by the data hijacking scandal, amid probes underway on both sides of the Atlantic.

 - Backing 'Honest Ads' -